 - EKG: EKG (or ECG) stands for echocardiograph, a device used to scan the electrical signals of your heart.
 Specifically, it measures the timing and strength of those signals.
 It may not be helpful at the gym, but it's a great way to keep track of your heart's rhythm to detect any possible AFib scenarios.
 Only the Apple Watch Series 5 currently has one.

 - Blood Oxygen Monitor: An SpO2 monitor measures the amount of oxygen in the blood, and the ones on smartwatches aren't as extensive or accurate as real ones used in the medical field.
 A few of Fitbit's devices have a relative SpO2 sensor to estimate oxygen saturation and see how well the heart is pumping blood throughout the body.
+While the sensors were not functional for quite some time, Fitbit recently activated the feature.
 The data is only used to monitor breathing to help diagnose sleep disorders like sleep apnea.
-However, while a couple of Fitbits have an SpO2 monitor, the sensor is not functional yet.

 - Gyroscope: A gyroscope uses gravity to measure orientation and the rate of rotation.
 In fitness trackers, a gyroscope is used to determine your orientation at a given time, and in general, it's useful for tasks like following directions in a maps app.
 It also plays a part in detecting falls.